SergioBonaqueGonzalez/Shack-Hartmann-Simulator/README.md

     Focal of microlenses.

     Include the option of consider propagation between microlenses array and CCD.

     The script automatically calcules if Fresnel or Fraunhofer aproximation is necessary.

-Cuantization.
+    Cuantization of CCD signal.

     It calculates a variety of quality metrics as PSF, MTF, Sthrel ratio, Convolution with an extended object and analisys of residual error.

 First, it will calculate and store the recuperation matrix for a certain configuration.
 This step could take a few minutes.
 If the configuration is changed, this must be done again.